All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Some rehabs will require you to prepare your own food during your rehab programme.
 Others will employ professional chefs to undertake this task on your behalf.
 Generally, self-catering rehabs are less costly compared to rehabs that offer catering options.
 Many rehabs offering catering services will incorporate nutrition into your treatment programme.
 This is important, given that many people suffering from alcoholism also experience malnutrition.
 Many rehabs also offer you vitamin B supplements and foods that are rich in protein.

 It is true that many rehabs accept payment through a policy of medical insurance.
-When you contact Rehab 4 Addiction, we are able to advise you on which particular rehabs accept payment through a policy of medical insurance.
+When you contact Rehab 4 Alcoholism, we are able to advise you on which particular rehabs accept payment through a policy of medical insurance.

 The answer to this question is yes.
 Some companies do offer home detox treatment.
 You should expect to pay £1000 for a home detox.
-When you contact Rehab 4 Addiction, we are able to put you in touch with a home detox provider in your area.
+When you contact Rehab 4 Alcoholism, we are able to put you in touch with a home detox provider in your area.
 Generally, we do not recommend a home detox programme for people suffering from severe alcoholism.
 This is because the risk of suffering from a seizure is increased.

 When you attend a residential detox clinic, the risk of suffering from a seizure is minimal because the clinical team will increase anti-withdrawal medications when it is necessary to do so.
 When you undergo a home detox programme, it is unlikely you will know when it is necessary to increase your dose of anti-withdrawal medication because you are not medically qualified.